Bhutan at the 2020 Summer Olympics: Competitors

 Karma began archery in April 2009.
 She went to her first international competition in 2012, and competed in her first Olympics in 2016.
 She is the first athlete from Bhutan who got a place in the quota allocation system of the Olympics in any sport.
-While training for the 2020 Games, Karma did a "Robin Hood" shot, which is an arrow being fired into another arrow that is already in the target board, splitting it, just like as told in the stories of Robin Hood.
-The odds of doing the shot is 1 in 3,000.
+While training for the 2020 Games, Karma did a "Robin Hood" shot, which is an arrow being fired into another arrow that is already in the target board, splitting it, as in the stories of Robin Hood.
+The odds of making this shot are 1 in 3,000.

 Ngawang Namgyel was trained in Japan before the Games.
 This was Namgyel's debut appearance at the Olympics as well as the first ever appearance of a Bhutanese judoka.

 Lenchu Kunzang was trained as a police officer, graduating from the Jigmeling Police Training Centre in Gelephu in 2012, topping her class in rifle shooting, and was later stationed in Phuntsholing.
 Along with three others, she was approached by the Bhutan Olympic Committee who were looking for elite shooters from the police training centre.
-She was selected to become part of the national team by the Bhutan Shooting Federation in 2013.
+She was selected as part of the national team by the Bhutan Shooting Federation in 2013.
 She participated at the 2016 Olympic Games but did not place.

 Tenzin's appearance was the first ever of a Bhutanese swimmer.
 He would participate again at the 2024 Summer Olympics in the same event.